-Author has written 18 stories for Twilight, Midnighters, Merlin, Season of the Witch, Heroes, and Lost Girl.
+Author has written 16 stories for Midnighters, Twilight, Merlin, Season of the Witch, Angel, Heroes, Lost Girl, and Hunger Games.

 My avatar is not, I repeat NOT, a picture of me!
 I don't know whose image that is, but it showed up on my uncle's camera somehow and I made it my avatar in hopes of amusing visitors to my page.

 Lost In Camelot (Merlin/Lost Girl crossover, in-progress, updated regularly)

 Demon's Games (Angel/Hunger Games crossover, in-progress, updated regularly)

 Shades of Destiny (Sorcerer's Bride sequel, in-progress, updated frequently)

 Dark Days (Perfect Storm sequel, in-progress, updated regularly)

 The Lost Kingdom (Lost In Camelot sequel, upcoming)